This a great all-round board for interfacing to external electronic devices with excellent power options.

 Output 5 has an extra use to control Neopixels (WS2812 type RGB LEDS) The full range of ScratchGPIO Neopixel syntax is available

-The inputs can be used detect high or low values (they default to being high so that simply connecting the appropriate S pin to gnd (G Pin) will change it from a 1 to a 0
+The inputs can be used detect high or low values (they default to being held high by a software pullup resistor so that simply connecting the appropriate S pin to gnd (G Pin) will change it from a 1 to a 0

 The inputs can also be changed to read analog voltages from 0 to 3.3V or read temperatures from DS18B20 sensors